How to List All Processes in Linux

 Bonus Read : How to Search a File in Linux

-List all processes by User
+1. List Linux processes by User

 Here’s the command to list all processes by a specific user, say, john